-The Vectorman sprite looks awesome and movements are incredibly fluid.
-When you move into dark areas, your sprite also goes dark, but you can still see red flashing lights on his body, face and extremities. remind us that he is a robot.
+The Vectorman sprite looks awesome and the movements are incredibly fluid.
+When you move into dark areas, your sprite also goes dark, but you can still see red flashing lights on his body, face and extremities that remind us that he is a robot.
 This was a nice touch.
 I also liked the lightning flashes on Day 12.

 Most of the backgrounds for the levels looked good, but I just felt that they lacked something.
 Maybe they just weren’t full of vibrant colour that I have been used to with so many Mega Drive games.
 Then again, maybe the drabness was to emphasise the polluted state the Earth is in.
 Even so, the flags flying in the breeze in particular look very realistic.